tsnellgrove/dark_castle3/doc/story.md

     - [DONE] fill out the Dark Castle disaster - what sort of human frailty / dire betrayal led to this?
     - [DONE] a bit more info on Tabitha's kingdom... how related to the kingdom of Bright Castle
     - [DONE] fill out Nana's tale
-    - [TBD] briefly tell Willie's backstory
+    - [DONE] time passes section to get to Burt
     - [TBD] tell Burt's tale and how he was partly raised by Nana
+    - [TBD] briefly describe burt as a young man - his crush on Chrissy and friendship with Cecily
+    - [TBD] jump back to start and tell about Herbert / Willie's backstory
     - [TBD] full end-to-end story Review / timeline true-up
     - [TBD] compose updated story text based on new backstory
     - [TBD] compose game intro / inventory / biscuit description / trademark inscription based on story